forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

     * consumption in rich countries tends to be price insensitive.

 * *Goal:* Reduced the Russian state income.
 Lower the petroleum consumption to lower the prices and imports from Russia.
 Lower consumption and the prices as much as necessary e.g. down 60, 40, or even 20 $.
-  > The Russia economy even without petroleum has a lot of potential both with human and natural resources, though a transition away from petroleum without the income of petroleum is a challenge when there is intense warfare the situation is even much more complicated.
+  > Although the Russia economy without petroleum has a lot of potential both with human and natural resources, a transition away from petroleum is a challenge.
+During a war is this hard.
+Without the income of petroleum and during a war this is very hard.
 * *Implementation:* Some measures for consumption reduction of oil products are known from the oil price shocks in the 70s or from environment protection/global warming slowing measures.
 Even more strict measures are known from times of crises such as the first and second world wars when goods were scarce i.e. a crises fallback is rationing.
   > Here in general, market based approaches are favored.
 Though a market based approach to reduce oil consumption of individuals works possibly to some extent in Slovakia or Iceland (<https://en.wikipedia.org/wiki/Distribution_of_wealth>), however in most countries the wealth distribution is too skewed such that a 10 times price increase will ruin some, while not bothering others much, therefore a purely market based approach likely is not that efficient and unfair.